isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/National Education.md

 third_nav_title: C & C Education
 ---
 # National Education
-National Education (NE) is part of holistic education.
+<p align="Justify">National Education (NE) is part of holistic education.
 It aims to develop national cohesion, cultivate the instinct for survival as a nation and boost students’ confidence in our nation's future.
-It also emphasises on cultivating a sense of belonging and emotional rootedness to Singapore.
+It also emphasises on cultivating a sense of belonging and emotional rootedness to Singapore.</p>

 The National Education messages and accompanying values are: